ansys/pymechanical-env/README.rst

       # Activate it in Windows Powershell
       .venv\Scripts\Activate.ps1

 #.
-Make sure you have the latest required build system and doc, testing, and CI tools:
+Make sure you have the latest required build system and documentation, testing, and CI tools
+   with these commands:

    .. code:: bash